-In developing the theoretical framework for measuring the faint CMB polarization signal, the CMB community has long recognized the impacts of systematic errors due to instrumentation and data analysis.
-A rich literature investigates the types of systematic errors that confound the polarization measurement and ways to mitigate them[1].
-Each on-orbit measurement of CMB polarization was limited by systematic errors until an in-depth study of the systematics was performed and the post-processing data analysis removed them as well as possible[2, 3].
+In developing the theoretical framework for measuring the faint CMB polarization signal, the CMB community has long recognized the impacts of systematic errors due to instrumentation, observation strategies, and data analysis.
+A rich literature investigates the types of systematic errors that confound the polarization measurement [1].
+Ground-based and suborbital experiments have found themselves to be limited by systematic errors rather than random noise, and have advanced many sophisticated techniques to mitigate systematics, finding both new technological solutions and new analysis techniques.
+An example in progress made within a single ground-based program can be seen by comparing BICEP's systematics limits at r=0.1[?] to those of BICEP2 at r= 6×10^{-3} [?]).
+On-orbit systematic errors, especially those related to stability, are likely to be at a lower level as compared to the ground, and in fact all prior on-orbit measurements of CMB polarization were limited by systematic errors until an in-depth study of the systematics was performed and the postprocessing data analysis suppressed them[2, 3].
 Additionally, recently proposed CMB missions, such as LiteBird and CORE, have placed systematic error mitigation at the forefront of the case for their mission[4, 5, 6].
+The ground based and suborbital CMB community will continue to develop new techniques in handling systematics.

 Note: Calculate a defensible level of acceptable systematics.
-For example, integrate r $10^{-3}$ and $10^{-4}$ power from ell 2-10, 10-50,(do a signal to noise calculation), then state what map rms that corresponds to.
+For example, integrate r 10^{-3} and 10^{-4} power from ell 2-10, 10-50,(do a signal to noise calculation), then state what map rms that corresponds to.

 A CMB mission aiming for the unprescedented sensitivity of PICO must control systematic errors to avoid bias or an increased variance of the science measurement.
-Systematics must be controlled or corrected to a level that enables the PICO science goals (better than 1 nanoKelvin (Note: make sure this is a correct statement - also be careful about reducing a complicated concept such as systematic errors to a single map rms number, could also quote this as a $\delta r$ error) in the map).
+Systematics must be controlled or corrected to a level that enables the PICO science goals (better than 1 nanoKelvin (Note: make sure this is a correct statement - also be careful about reducing a complicated concept such as systematic errors to a single map rms number, could also quote this as a δr error) in the map).
 Mitigation of systematic errors is the most important reason (along with the availability of broad wavelength coverage) to perform a measurement of the CMB polarization from a space telescope; Compared with a ground-based, sub-orbital, or even a space mission in low-Earth orbit, the L2 environment offers excellent stability as well as the ability to observe large fractions of the sky on many time scales without interference from the Sun, Earth, or Moon.
 This redundancy of observations allows the checking of consisitency of results and an improved ability to correct systematic errors in post-processing analysis.